-The conventional Laplace rule for the probability $p_L$ of an event that may occur by any of m alternative means is where $p_i$ represents the probability of each of the alternatives.
-The Laplace rule is empirical in nature, verified by counting occurrences of the various alternatives [14].
-We know from a century of experience with quantum phenomena that when the alternatives are indistinguishable the probability $p_F$ is [15].
+The conventional Laplace rule for the probability p_L of an event that may occur by any of m alternative means is where p_i represents the probability of each of the alternatives.
+The Laplace rules are empirical in nature, verified by counting occurrences of the various alternatives [11].
+We know from a century of experience with quantum phenomena that when the alternatives are indistinguishable the probability p_F is [9].